Common Career Mistakes and How to Avoid Them

 Negativity

-Negativity has no place in any workplace.
-It causes people to feel uncomfortable and makes communication difficult and limiting potential for growth.
-In addition, it can cause problems with supervisors and peers, which could result in delays in professional development.
+Negativity has no place in any work environment.
+It makes people feel uncomfortable making communication difficult again hindering chances to grow.
+In addition, it can cause problems with colleagues and supervisors, it could lead to the professional stagnation.

-- Ask for help whenever possible Find a mentor to ask for guidance or colleagues for business advice.
+- Get help when you can Find a mentor to ask for advice or ask your colleagues for advice.

 Overcommitting Workload

-The majority of the time, commitment to too much can lead to burnout, errors, and internal discontent.
-Although it’s necessary to work hard in a way that is beyond the capacity of one’s ability, overcommitting will result in lower productivity and the expected outcomes.
+The majority of the time, commitment to too much can lead to burnout, mistakes, and frustration within.
+As much as it is necessary to work hard in a way that is beyond the capacity of one’s ability, overcommitting will result in lower productivity and the expected outcomes.

 - Practicing Time Management Techniques